yasirbhutta/yasirbhutta.github.io/capcut/index.md

 Here are some examples of how keyframes can be used in CapCut:

- - Zoom in on a clip: You can use keyframes to create a zooming effect, where you gradually enlarge a specific part of your clip.
+ - **Zoom in on a clip:** You can use keyframes to create a zooming effect, where you gradually enlarge a specific part of your clip.
 This can be used to draw attention to a particular detail or create a sense of focus.

- - Rotate text: Keyframes can be used to rotate text elements in your CapCut project.
+ - **Rotate text:** Keyframes can be used to rotate text elements in your CapCut project.
 This can be a fun way to add dynamism to your text overlays or create a more playful l[ook.

- - Fade in or out an image: You can use keyframes to control the opacity of an image overlay in your CapCut project.
+ - **Fade in or out an image**: You can use keyframes to control the opacity of an image overlay in your CapCut project.
 This allows you to fade an image in or out smoothly, creating a more polished look.

- - Create a bouncing effect: Keyframes can be used to animate the position of an element in your CapCut project, allowing you to create bouncing or moving elements.
+ - **Create a bouncing effect:** Keyframes can be used to animate the position of an element in your CapCut project, allowing you to create bouncing or moving elements.
 This can be a great way to add a touch of whimsy to your video.

- - Animate color changes: Keyframes can also be used to animate the color of elements in your CapCut project.
-This can be used to create a color shift effect or to match the colors of your video to the mood or theme you're going for.

 **How to add keyframes in CapCut?**